mooreolith/graph-html/README.md

 # graph-html
 ## (not done yet)

-[This](https://mooreolith.github.io/graph-html) is (going to be) a web component encapsulating a [dynamic force directed graph visualization](https://arxiv.org/abs/0712.1549).
+[This](https://mooreolith.github.io/graph-html) is (going to be) a web component encapsulating a [dynamic multilevel graph visualization](https://arxiv.org/abs/0712.1549).
 I got the VertexHTML, EdgeHTML and GraphHTML displaying on a THREE.js controlled canvas, with the help of a BarnesHutOctree.
 The dynamic matching is not yet implemented.
 I left a lot of the writing to GithubCopilot, it's like a Junior Engineer you have to mentor.
 I intend to let GH Copilot rewrite the layout calculations in C++, to be compiled to WebAssembly.